Tensor Processing Unit: Third generation TPU

 The third-generation TPU was announced on May 8, 2018.
 Google announced that processors themselves are twice as powerful as the second-generation TPUs, and would be deployed in pods with four times as many chips as the preceding generation.
 This results in an 8-fold increase in performance per pod (with up to 1,024 chips per pod) compared to the second-generation TPU deployment.

 Fourth generation TPU

 On May 18, 2021, Google CEO Sundar Pichai spoke about TPU v4 Tensor Processing Units during his keynote at the Google I/O virtual conference.
 TPU v4 improved performance by more than 2x over TPU v3 chips.
 Pichai said "A single v4 pod contains 4,096 v4 chips, and each pod has 10x the interconnect bandwidth per chip at scale, compared to any other networking technology.”
+An April 2023 paper by Google claims TPU v4 is 5-87% faster than an Nvidia A100 at machine learning benchmarks.

+There is also an "inference" version, called v4i, that does not require liquid cooling.

+Fifth generation TPU

+In 2021, Google revealed the physical layout of TPU v5 is being designed with the assistance of a novel application of deep reinforcement learning.
+Google claims TPU v5 is nearly twice as fast as TPU v4, and based on that and the relative performance of TPU v4 over A100, some speculate TPU v5 as being as fast as or faster than an H100.

+Similar to the v4i being a lighter-weight version of the v4, the fifth generation has a "cost-efficient" version called v5e.
+In December 2023, Google announced TPU v5p which is claimed to be competitive with the H100.

+Sixth generation TPU

+In May 2024, at the Google I/O conference, Google announced Trillium, which became available in preview in October 2024.
+Google claimed a 4.7 times performance increase relative to TPU v5e, via larger matrix multiplication units and an increased clock speed.
+High bandwidth memory (HBM) capacity and bandwidth have also doubled.
+A pod can contain up to 256 Trillium units.

+Seventh generation TPU

+In April 2025, at Google Cloud Next conference, Google unveiled TPU v7.
+This new chip, called Ironwood, will come in two configurations: a 256-chip cluster and a 9,216-chip cluster.
+Ironwood will have a peak computational performance rate of 4,614 TFLOP/s.